 Why are gluon balls so interesting?
 The answer to this question leads to an understanding of how particles get their mass through the strong interaction.
 Quarks themselves get their mass through the so-called Higgs mechanism.
 However, quark masses only account for a few percent of the mass of protons, for example, the rest comes from the strong interaction.
 Gluon balls only get their mass from the strong interaction and therefore a study of an entire gluon ball spectrum could provide the crucial clues to understanding the mass production of hadrons.
 Certain gluon balls can be found in radiatively decaying charmonium particles, which is why we are participating in the BES experiment to study charmonium particles in China, and the whole gluon ball spectrum should be accessible with PANDA.

-The physics topics addressed, such as the confinement of quarks (confinement), the proof of the existence of glueballs and hybrids, and the understanding of mass generation in strongly interacting hadrons, have long been unsolved problems that represent an enormous intellectual challenge and to whose solution our working group wants to contribute through experimental work.
+The physics topics addressed, such as the confinement of quarks (confinement), the proof of the existence of glueballs and hybrids, and the understanding of mass generation in strongly interacting hadrons, are long unsolved problems that pose an enormous intellectual challenge and to which our group aims to contribute through experimental work.

 Currently, our research group is involved in several experiments.
 The PANDA experiment at FAIR is the largest and 7 scientists together with 8 PhD students and several Bachelor and Master students are working on it.
 This research is supported by the BMBF and the GSI.
 Furthermore, we participate in the CBELSA experiment at the Bonn electron accelerator with DFG support.
 Our hardware and software activities regarding electromagnetic calorimeters are supported by Forschungszentrum Jülich.